 Can people with diabetes eat banana?

 Bananas are high in carbs.
 Hence, people with diabetes usually avoid their regular consumption.
-But, many people with diabetes could eat a medium unripe banana, as part of a well-balanced diet.
+But, many people with diabetes could eat a medium unripe banana a day, as part of a well-balanced diet.

 First, unripe bananas have a low glycemic index of 37.
 In contrast, overripe bananas have a much higher glycemic index of 57.
 It means that green bananas won’t spike blood sugar as much as overripe ones.

-In fact, green bananas contain the minimum amount of sugars.
-On the other hand, they contain the maximum amount of fiber and resistant starch, which prevent sugar spikes!
+In fact, green bananas are particularly high in fiber and resistant starch, which prevent sugar spikes!

 Actually, according to a study, a slice of white beard has a significantly higher effect on postprandial blood sugar response than a green banana.

 Certainly, the ideal consumed dose of banana depends on many factors.
-Hence, someone with diabetes should consult her/his physician before consuming a banana in order to keep blood sugar in check.
+Hence, people with diabetes should consult their physician before eating banana.